4.73 from 190 votes

 Instructions

 • Portion mixture into bowls and top with green onions, sesame seeds and cilantro.
-Serve with additional soy sauce or sriracha, if desired.
+Serve with additional soy sauce, sriracha or chili crisp, if desired.

 Video